viperproject/tutorial/tutorial/termination.md

 function compute(i: Int, j: Int): Int { i + j }
 ```

 Both functions have no decreases clause, and Viper thus won't generate termination checks.
 This may be fine now, since the functions obviously terminate, but if `compute` were changed to be recursive, potential non-termination might go unnoticed.
-To account for future code changes, users could use "artificial" constants as termination measures, but Viper offers a better solution: to ensure termination checks, users can specify empty tuples, and Viper's call-graph analysis (performed to detect mutual recursion **[TODO: forward link]**) effectively infers suitable constants.
+To account for future code changes, users could use "artificial" constants as termination measures, but Viper offers a better solution: to ensure termination checks, users can specify empty tuples, and Viper's call-graph analysis (performed to detect [mutual recursion](#term_mut_rec)) effectively infers suitable constants.

 ```silver {.runnable}
 function facade(i: Int): Int